BwahFox/mc_vault/README.md

 A basic Minecraft (Prism Launcher) backup/restore utility for devices like the Steam Deck or Steam Machine.

 Dependencies:
-rclone
+rclone,
-tkinter
+tkinter,
-python3
+python3,
-Prism Launcher
+Prism Launcher,

 Tested/Works on the following Operating Systems:
-Windows 11 25H2
+Windows 11 25H2,
-Arch Linux
+Arch Linux,
-SteamOS
+SteamOS,
-Bazzite
+Bazzite,
 Note: For linux, both flatpak and non-flatpak versions of Prism Launcher were used.

 Untested/Known to not work on the following Operating Systems:
 MacOS (any version)

 Rclone Setup:
 You have to configure rclone yourself.
 Currently only tested with Google Drive and USB backup.
 The cloud storage must be named "gdrive" and rclone must have full access to it.